 Initially Ducktales 2 feels like it has more to it than the original, as Scrooge has a few more moves like hanging onto hooks on the walls and dragging objects around with is cane, Gyro gives Scrooge items that allow him access to sealed off areas, and there's a couple (simple) puzzles thrown in.
 It's also nice that you can now make Scrooge pogo jump just by holding B, instead of having to hold Down as well.
 But the game is just too damn short and toothless to take advantage of any of its new tools, and I can't put my finger on why but the levels themselves don't stick in my mind as much as the first games'.
 The soundtrack is also vastly inferior; the only song I really noticed was the one for Scotland Castle and it wasn't the good kind of standing out, but the "made me sick to listen to" kind of standing out.
-And following from the first Ducktales game, the final level is a retread of an earlier one, only this time you actually take a different, though much shorter route through it, then fight a boring Duck Terminator boss and get a shit ending.
+And following from the first Ducktales game, the final level is a retread of an earlier one, only this time you actually take a different, though much shorter route through it.
+Then you fight a boring Duck Terminator boss and get a shit ending.

 And this is just nitpicking, but why do Launchpad and Gyro call Scrooge "Uncle?"

 As mentioned earlier, the levels contain hidden map pieces that reveal the location of a mysterious treasure.
 On this replay, I again failed to find any of the hidden pieces, obtaining only the one sold in the shop.
 I turned to GameFAQs this time, and it's, uh, not hard to see why I never found any on my own.
-Most are hidden behind invisible walls, one of them has you jump down what looks like a death trap, and one of them involves a technique I didn't even know about, where you can whack blocks during a jump.
+Most are hidden behind walk-through walls, one of them has you jump down what looks like a death trap, and one of them involves a technique I didn't even know about, where you can whack blocks during a jump.
 Does completing the map net you the real final level, final boss, and ending?